brandon9838/RISC-V/README.md

 A **RISC-V (RV32IM)** processor implementation in Verilog.

 ## Key Feature: Pattern Generation & Verification with Spike
 A key feature of this project is the simulation framework using Spike (RISC-V ISA Simulator).
-Rather than manually writing test cases, C programs are compiled and executed on Spike to generate "golden" instruction traces and memory dumps.
+Rather than manually written test cases, C programs are compiled and executed on Spike to generate "golden" instruction traces and memory dumps.
 Custom Python scripts (parse_log.py, inst2cache.py) then translate these traces into binary patterns (.bin) that are loaded directly into the Verilog testbench.
 This ensures that every register write and memory store in the 5-stage pipeline is cycle-accurate and functionally identical to the official RISC-V ISA specification.

 ## Supported Instruction Set
 The following table lists the specific RV32IM subset currently implemented in the hardware.